The Grove provided media rates for Anna’s stay. As always, our opinions are our own on Ciao Bambino.

 The Walled Garden is also where you will find the very well equipped Anouska’s Kids’ Club.
 It takes children from three months to eleven years and with a large indoor and outdoor play area it will keep them busy for a few hours whilst you spoil yourselves in the tranquil Sequoia Spa.

 If you’re planning a UK holiday mixing the Capital with the countryside, this is the place to base yourself!
 We loved The Grove so much we added it to the CB!
 Hotel Collection.
 Read the full kid-friendly review of The Grove for details and to check availability for the latest and greatest family offers.
-Our new Family Vacation Consultants will help you with your booking.
-This service is free!
+Connect with a Family Travel Advisor who will help you with your booking.

 Photos by Anna Tobin unless otherwise noted